cameres/emr-spark-jupyter/README.md

 After following the above steps, you can run the script to provision the cluster using `bash script.sh`.
 Each command can also be run separately in your shell if that is preferred.

 ## Accesing Jupyter
-In order to forward the notebook server and access Jupyter, we invoke the following command.
-Make sure that the private key has the proper permissions before running the command (if you followed the AWS guide it should)!
+In order to forward the notebook server and access Jupyter, we invoke the command below.
+Make sure that the private key being used has the proper permissions before running the command (if you followed the AWS guide it should)!

 ```bash